hackerschoolin/CCSE21DEC2024/002Platform&InfraSecurity/GCPIAM.md

-Login to GCP Account
+Login to GCP Account AS ADMIN

-Search for users and select identity platform
+Search for users and select identity platform(Enable it if it is not already enabled)

 add email /password as provider